nextstrain/pathogen-repo-guide/ingest/README.md

 - sequences.fasta
 - metadata.tsv

-## Config
+## Defaults

-The config directory contains all of the default configurations for the ingest workflow.
+The defaults directory contains all of the default configurations for the ingest workflow.

-[config/defaults.yaml](config/defaults.yaml) contains all of the default configuration parameters used for the ingest workflow.
+[defaults/config.yaml](defaults/config.yaml) contains all of the default configuration parameters used for the ingest workflow.
 Use Snakemake's `--configfile`/`--config` options to override these default values.